 Hear her full story on the Purpose Heroes Podcast or continue reading, below.

 Duck Creek’s corporate purpose is to add value and ease to the lives of their customers, shareholders and employees.
-As leaders in technology and insurance, this overall mission of betterment is always tied to our CSR initiatives, which include programs related to STEM, education, gender equality, and disaster relief.
+As leaders in technology and insurance, this overall mission of betterment is always tied to their CSR initiatives, which include programmes related to STEM, education, gender equality, and disaster relief.

-“For me, it’s about creating a program that aligns with your company’s purpose and vision.
-In the insurance sector, it’s important to intertwine all the sides of ESG to align with our actual purpose and have a strategy and metrics that are built into the business.
-It’s been critical for me to make sure that we’re really working all of our ESG initiatives into our business model.”Sage Milton – Social Impact Lead at Duck Creek Technologies
+“For me, it’s about creating a programme that aligns with your company’s purpose and vision.
+In the insurance sector, it’s important to intertwine all the sides of ESG to align with our actual purpose and have a strategy and metrics that are built into the business.”Sage Milton – Social Impact Lead at Duck Creek Technologies

 Of course, challenges arise when it comes to getting employees involved in your corporate purpose, especially in a remote-first environment.